How to avoid paying taxes on Social Security income

 Your combined income consists of three parts:

-Add those amounts up, and if you’re under the threshold for your filing status, you won’t be paying federal taxes on your benefit.
+Add those amounts up, and if you’re under the threshold for your filing status, you won’t pay federal taxes on your benefit.

-Even if you’re above this threshold, however, you may not have to pay tax on your full benefit.
-You may pay taxes on only 50 percent of your benefit or on up to 85 percent of it, depending on your combined income.
+Even if you’re above this threshold, however, you won’t pay tax on your full benefit.
+You’ll pay taxes on either 50 percent or 85 percent of your benefit, depending on your combined income.

-At the end of each year the Social Security Administration will send you a benefit statement that shows what you received during the year.
+At the end of each year, the Social Security Administration will send you a benefit statement showing what you received during the year.
 You can use that to figure out how much of your benefit is taxable and what you might need to do to minimize your taxable income in the year ahead.
 Here’s how your Social Security benefits are calculated.

-Of course, with Social Security benefits rising 8.7 percent in 2023 and a further 3.2 percent in 2024 while those tax-free thresholds stay the same, it’s even harder to avoid paying taxes on your benefit checks.
+Of course, with Social Security benefits rising 3.2 percent in 2024 and a further 2.5 percent in 2025 while those tax-free thresholds stay the same, it’s even harder to avoid paying taxes on your benefit checks.

 How to minimize taxes on your Social Security